 Encourage Repeat Business

 This strategy may seem like an obvious one, but so many construction companies fail to land repeat business with customers.
 Making strong relationships with your best customers will only encourage repeat business and help you stand out.
-Instead of trying to put in bids for every project you encounter, nurturing existing relationships and building upon this may be your best bet for getting repeat business.
+Instead of trying to put in bids for every project you encounter, rewarding existing relationships and building upon this may be your best bet for getting repeat business.